We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 As a front light, Blackburn 2’Fer emits 60 lumens of light, whereas as a rear light it emits 20 lumens.
 You can mount it on the handlebar or on the seatpost with a durable silicone band.

 Apart from front and rear visibility, Blackburn 2’Fer also provides excellent side visibility due to its smart design.
-Therefore, it will ensure that you’re seen from all directions at all times.
+Therefore, it will ensure that you are visible from all directions at all times.

 Brightest Blinker Set